At Vertigo Ventures Limited, we are committed to protecting personal data that we obtain about you.

 To learn how to opt out of Google Analytics, please visit https://tools.google.com/dlpage/gaoptout/ or your Google Ads Settings.

 How we use Data Analytics

-- We process this information to understand how visitors use our Website and to compile statistical reports regarding that activity (for example, your IP address is used to approximate the country from which you access our Website, and we aggregate this information together so we know that, for example, most of the visitors to our Website come from England).
+- We process this information to understand how visitors use our Websites and to compile statistical reports regarding that activity (for example, your IP address is used to approximate the country from which you access our Websites, and we aggregate this information together so we know that, for example, most of the visitors to our Websites come from England).